kaichipeng/WBS_InfoSystems/README.md

 ### Alex Gregory
 <img src="Images/picture[3187].jpg" width=100px >
 Mr Alex Gregory is an artificial intelligence (AI) researcher, and a Research Assistant at the University of Nottingham.
 Alex specialises in applying artificial intelligence to healthcare, with recent work using EEG data to predict neurological conditions.
-Alex has a BSc (Hons) in mathematics fro UNiversity of Nottingham and a MSc in artificial intelligence from Southampton University.
+Alex has a BSc (Hons) in mathematics from University of Swansea and a MSc in artificial intelligence from Southampton University.